quasarframework/quasar/docs/src/pages/vue-components/table.md

 :::

 ::: tip
 When `pagination` has a property named `rowsNumber`, then this means that you’ll be configuring Table for **server**-side pagination (& sorting & filtering).
-See *Synchronizing with Server* example below.
+See *"Server side pagination, filter and sorting"* section.
 :::

 Below are two examples of handling the pagination (and sorting and rows per page).